 But sometimes life seems to stand in our way and we simply get stuck.
 You are smart, capable and you know what you want… But finding the motivation to lose weight and embrace the ultimate goal of living healthier and happier can sometimes feel impossible, and that sense of defeat – the very real procrastination that accompanies it, is what holds us back.

-I founded my business, It Fits Personal Training, to help women lose weight in order to live their best lives.
+I founded my business, It Fits Me, to help women lose weight in order to live their best lives.
 My philosophy is that we should keep it as simple as possible and that stems from my belief that truly good health depends on the power of three: mind, body, and soul.
 Living healthier and happier depends on what you consume, what you do, and what you think.
 It’s energy cubed.

 I’m going to give you ten simple, direct ways you can motivate yourself to lose weight and live happier and healthier…